Dario-Maglio/CMPDA/tutorial_and_shortcuts/README.rst

 Tutorial & shortcuts
 ====================

-Short path to different compiler and languages basic instructions.
+Short path to basic instructions of different compilers and languages.

 A fast overview on GIT, Python and ML is given into the jupyter notebook in this folder.
 Also a short configuration file in txt format helps to get started with